In this article

 Top Zapier Alternatives

-Here are five Zapier competitors worth checking out.
+Here are four Zapier competitors worth checking out.

 Albato

 Key strengths: Albato shines in customer support.
 Reading any reviews about the platform will convince you of this.
-If you don’t have a lot of experience with integrations or, on the contrary, require complex scenarios, individual approach can be a big plus.
+If you do not have a lot of experience with integrations or, on the contrary, require complex scenarios, individual approach can be a big plus.

 Pricing: Albato provides an accessible and comfortable entry-level price, optimal for small and medium-sized businesses.